Skip to main content Skip to accessibility

 Waiting

-When your medicines are ready, it will show on the screen in the waiting area.
-Your name will also be called out.
+When your medicines are ready, it will show on the screen in the waiting areas.

 There is a children's play area in the general outpatient waiting area.
 Food and drinks are available nearby.